Signs of stress in individuals

 - increased smoking, drinking or drug taking 'to cope'

-- mood swings effecting your behaviour
+- mood swings affecting your behaviour

 - changes in sleep patterns